 Accounts are free and available to Wisconsin residents.
 Proof of residency is required.
 A patron may have only one regular account within the Winnefox Library System.
 Prospective patrons without current identification or a permanent address may be issued a temporary account.
-Due to cost and licensing issues, certain online resources may only be available to some card holders.
+Access to electronic resources is determined by various factors such as local residency, current cost, vendor licensing requirements, and other reasons.
+Access is not guaranteed for every account holder.
+Account holders must be in good standing to check out physical materials and access electronic resources.

 Children under 16 must have a parent/guardian listed on their account.
 Patrons are responsible for notifying the Library of account changes, such as change of address or name change.